What is authoritative data?

-Data Management Specialist Nicole Frith takes a closer look at one of our Data Principles, ’Our Data Is Authoritative‘, and what this means for OS and our customers...
+Data Management Specialist Nicole Frith takes a closer look at the ’Our Data Is Authoritative‘ principle and what this means for OS and our customers

 I worked with the Geospatial Commission and the Geo6 (British Geologic Survey, The Coal Authority, HM Land Registry, OS, UK Hydrographic Office, The Valuation Office Agency) on the Data Discoverability Project, which formed part of a wider Data Improvement Programme.
 I was assigned to the ‘Enabling Authoritative Data’ workstream, which aimed to help people find geospatial data which they could trust within the ever-increasing volumes of data created and published every day.